So, you want to be a Community Education instructor?

 What about supplies?

 Instructors may charge a supplies/materials fee, payable directly to instructors at the first day of class.
 However, this fee must be advertised with the initial posting and promotion of the class so that all possible registrants are aware of the fees prior to registration.
+Further, the list of supplies covered by the fee must be made available to OCCC staff to share with registrants.
+Where possible, registrants should have the opportunity to secure supplies on their own.

 What are minimum instructor qualifications?

 While there are technically no minimum qualifications for Community Ed instructors, it is expected that they have a high level of expertise in the subject of their proposed courses.
 Furthermore, any instructor planning to use A/V, computer or lectern technology in their course, should have a working familiarity with such technology and be able to operate it with minimal direction and support.
+Instructors without familiarity with OCCC A/V systems are expected to contact the Community Ed team at least a week prior to their first class to schedule an orientation session.
+(Note: A/V systems are regularly updated; just because you knew how a classroom worked in the fall doesn’t mean you’ll be familiar with the tech in the spring.
+Best to check in advance!)

 Are classes guaranteed to be held as scheduled?